 Lack of trust in the healthcare system is an important but often overlooked factor.
 In an Emory University study, Hispanic and black respondents “were more likely to report believing that doctors don’t see them as equals or were less concerned for their wellbeing.”
 Another research initiative by the Robert Wood Johnson Foundation found that low-income patients, uninsured patients, family caregivers, and non-English speakers all “reported widespread distrust of the health care system and the feeling they were seen as ‘less than’ by health care professionals” on the basis of their income, insurance status, and race.
 Physician behaviors such as “brushing off patient concerns and symptoms, and ignoring adverse events that patients reported from prescribed treatments” have been linked to “stereotypes, racial profiling, and implicit bias,” according to the Association of American Medical Colleges.
 On the patient side, histories of biases and poor treatment, such as in the Tuskegee Syphilis Study, have contributed to and perpetuated mistrust.

-Rebuilding confidence in the health care system requires an understanding among health care professionals that trust is not automatically “conferred on the physician along with degrees and professional credential.”
+Rebuilding confidence in the health care system requires an understanding among health care professionals that trust is not automatically “conferred on the physician along with degrees and professional credentials.”
 Training doctors to be aware is a fundamental component of addressing the social determinants of health.
 The Accreditation Council for Graduate Medical Education (ACGME), a private, nonprofit organization that reviews graduate medical education programs and their sponsoring institutions, has made sensitizing medical students and fellows to health inequities a priority in its accreditation system.
 This includes clinical learning environment reviews (CLERs) and getting regular feedback not only from faculty members and medical staff but also from family members and patients.
 Programs involve identifying health disparities in the clinical site’s surrounding community and developing “cultural competencies relevant to the patient population served by the clinical site.”
 In the ACGME’s 2019 report on CLERs, they found residents and fellows were aware of and able to identify health disparities in the populations served by the clinical site, and they incorporated this knowledge when providing direct health care services.

 The Florida International University NeighborhoodHELP program tried something similar.
 See highlights of the program here (4 min):